MarufHassan/algorithmic-problem-solving/README.md

 # Data Structure and Algorithmic Problems

-This repo consists of my solution of algorithm and data structures problems in different online judge platforms i.e LeetCode, Hackerrank, UVA, CodeForces, GFG.
+This repository consists of my solution of algorithm and data structures problems in different online judge platforms i.e LeetCode, Hackerrank, UVA, CodeForces, GFG.
+80% of the problems have been solved using Java, rest are C and C++.

-Although I solved many more problems in these platforms, I only have these solutions now.
+Although I solved many more problems in these platforms, I only documented these solutions.

 ## List of problems

+All the problems are categorized by the respective online judge.
+You can access the problem and the solution directly from the link.

-## Geek for Geek (GFG)
+## Geeks for Geeks (GFG)

 Practice problems from Geek for Geek in Java.
-All the codes are tested using online-judge.
+All the codes are tested in online-judge.
+Some problems are not solved yet.

 - [ ] Mathematical and Algorithmic Puzzle
 	- [ ] Easy